 Dawn Kurtagich is a writer of creepy, spooky, and psychologically sinister YA, where girls may descend into madness, boys may see monsters in men, and grown-ups may have something to hide.
-She is the author of THE DEAD HOUSE, THE CREEPER MAN / AND THE TREES CREPT IN, and NAIDA published by Little, Brown Books for Young Readers and Orion Children's Books.
+She is the author of THE DEAD HOUSE, THE CREEPER MAN / AND THE TREES CREPT IN, NAIDA and the forthcoming THESE UNCLOSED FEW published by Little, Brown Books for Young Readers and Orion Children's Books.
 If you enjoy a creeping chill along your spine, mystery and little bit of terror, then you're in the right place!

 By the time she was eighteen, she had been to fifteen schools across two continents.
 The daughter of a British globe-trotter and single mother, she grew up all over the place, but her formative years were spent in Africa—on a mission, in the bush, in the city and in the desert.